e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-03-implementation.md

 the project goals.

-This chapter will be more concrete, with lots of diagrams and some links to the code examples (not the actual code though - it's a part of an intellectual property and must not be disclosed).
+This chapter will be more concrete, with lots of diagrams and some links to the code examples (not the actual code though - it's a part of the intellectual property and must not be disclosed).
 So,

 ![let's get dangerous]({{ page.image_link_base }}/darkwing_duck.jpg)